 However, following the 2015 summer budget, student maintenance grants are to be replaced with loans from the 2016-17 academic year.

 The new student maintenance loans will need to be paid back by qualifying students once that start earning at least £21,000, with the maximum amount you can borrow set to increase to £8,200.

-Although tuition fees are set to go through the roof, your children should not have to pay them up front in full but can instead apply for a student loan to cover the cost.
+Your children should not have to pay tuition fees up front in full but can instead apply for a student loan to cover the cost.

 The student loan that your son or daughter can apply for is split into a tuition fee loan and a maintenance loan: